swiftlang/swift-evolution/proposals/0402-extension-macros.md

   ///     to.
   ///   - context: The context in which to perform the macro expansion.
   ///
-  /// - Returns: the set of extensions declarations introduced by the macro,
+  /// - Returns: the set of extension declarations introduced by the macro,
   ///   which are always inserted at top-level scope.
 Each extension must extend
   ///   the `type` parameter.
   static func expansion(